top of page

 Flying

 People come to Burning Man from all over the world, so of course many people fly to get there.
-Most Burners recommend Southwest because it does not charge for first 2 bags.
-I was able to bring two large suitcases and two carry-ons on my Southwest flight without getting charged while some airlines charge for any bag that doesn't fit under your seat.
-If you don't have any other way to access a bike, you can even bring that on the plane, though I've done it and its a hassle.
-You could honestly spend the money it costs to wrap and ship your bike on a thrifted bike from a bike shop in Reno, or pay someone to ship it in a container.
+Most Burners recommend Southwest because it doesn't charge for the first two bags.
+I flew from Baltimore to Reno for my first burn, and I was able to bring two large suitcases and two carry-ons on my Southwest flight without getting charged.
+If you don't have any other way to access a bike, you can even bring that on the plane, though it was a big hassle.
+Instead, you could spend the money it costs to wrap and ship your bike on a thrifted bike from a bike shop in Reno, or pay someone to ship it in a container.

 Fly into: